stackbuilders/dotenv-hs/README.md

 - `integer` - Accepts values of possitive integers
 - `text` - Any text

-You must set **required** if the env var is going to be type checked or not.
+**require** specifies if the env var is obligatory or not.
+In case you set it to true but do not provide it, you wil get an exception.

 **NOTE:** All the envs defined in the .env files **must be defined** in the .scheme.yml file.